top of page

 Presence of human as a stressor (as opposed to call playback)

-Secondly, as to the stress you cause a bird through being in its presence, this stress is not likely to be more than that caused by call playback.
+Secondly, as to the stress you cause a bird through being in its presence, this stress isn't likely to be more than that caused by call playback.
 Birds are used to humans behaving as humans.
 Most birds may not like our presence, but they are not perceiving us as a serious threat in the same way as a real predator, such as a goshawk, or a territorial intruder that could usurp the dominant males status.

 Pishing